-Street Museum is currently not happening due to the late October announcement about second lockdown.
+Street Museum is currently not happening due to London being in tier 2.

 When can I visit?

 Before lockdown, we were hosting Streetmuseum between Thursday 12 – 2pm.

 At Highbury Corner, Islington, Opposite the Famous Cock pub.